Introduction

 Matrix-registration-bot

-Create admin account for a bot
+Create admin account for synapse-admin

 Or you can just use account admin, but I prefer when all accounts have their own purpose.